fluxcd/flux/site/get-started.md

 Replace `YOURUSER` in
 `https://github.com/YOURUSER/flux-get-started/blob/master/workloads/podinfo-dep.yaml`
-with your Github ID), open the URL in your browser, edit the file, change the env var value and commit the file.
+with your GitHub ID), open the URL in your browser, edit the file, change the env var value and commit the file.

 You can check out the Flux logs with: